wingersonMJ/Like-Me_Clinical_Aggregation/README.md

     - Box-plots: of each feature to show where the patient value stacks up among the patients-like-them
     - Some special visual for the recovery outcomes

+drop a few of the useless binary cols